poiuytrez/AndroidInAppBilling/v3/README.md

 If you have an issue, make sure that you can answer to theses questions:
 Did you create your item in the Developer Console?
 Is the id for your item the same in the Developer Console and in your app?
 Is your item active?
+Have you uploaded and published your apk in the alpha or beta channels?
+You can no longer test in app purchases with an apk in draft mode.
-Have you waited at least a few hours since you activated your item and uploaded your apk on the Developer Console?
+Have you waited at least a few hours since you activated your item and published your apk on the Developer Console?
 Are you using a different Google account than your developer account to make the purchase?
+Is the Google account part of a google+ community or group that you invited in the alpha or beta channel?
+Using the Google account, did you follow the link that appears in the channel where you published your apk, and accept the invitation to test?
 Are you testing on a real device, rather than the emulator?
 Are you using a signed apk?
 Is the version code of your app the same as the one uploaded on the Developer Console?